junxit/us-congress-bills-109/metadata.md

 - 2006-09-13 — Introduced in House
 - 2006-09-13 — Introduced in House
 - 2006-09-13 — Referred to the House Committee on Financial Services.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7601-7604)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6062.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. McHenry moved to suspend the rules and pass the bill.
+- 2006-09-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7601-7602)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7601-7602)